keymanapp/help.keyman.com/products/iphone-and-ipad/14.0/start/installing-system-keyboard.md

 title: Installing the Keyman System Keyboard - Keyman for iPhone and iPad Help
 ---

-## Keyman for iPhone and iPad: Installing the Keyman System Keyboard

 Open the 'Settings' App and go to 'General' > 'Keyboard'.

 ![](../ios_images/keyman-settings5.png)